algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Ensure the anti-theft device is not in a particular battery-saving mode.
 2. Wait 15 minutes to receive the first position and battery level payload.
-3. Verify in the logs and in the console of the web-server that you received the payload.
+3. Verify in the logs and in the console of the web server that you received the payload.
 4. Wait 15 additional minutes to receive the first position and battery level payload.
-5. Verify in the logs and in the console of the web-server that you received the second payload.
+5. Verify in the logs and in the console of the web server that you received the second payload.

 ### 31. Theft tentative notification